 - Compression – EPS resists compression so that even when heavyweights and pressures are applied, it bounces back to its original form.
 This resistance makes it durable.
 And the beads usually remain in good shape inside regularly used bean bags for several years.

 - Humidity resistance – EPS is not affected by moisture because it is impervious to water and water vapour.

 - Chemical resistance – EPS is highly resistant to chemicals, and it is so hygienic that it is used as packaging for foods and pharmaceuticals.

 Energy analysis is the method scientists use to determine the total impact of a material or product from the time it is produced to the time it is disposed of.
-Everything we make and do has some effect on the environment, and an energy analysis is a good way to measure that impact.
+Everything we make and do has some effect on the environment.
+And energy analysis is a good way to measure that impact.
 Even if a company claims that the materials in their products are eco-friendly, the statement means nothing without backing by an energy or lifecycle analysis that includes measurements of the following factors:

 - Pollution to the air and water